-If the mentor is the jealous type, he may be quite jealous and resentful of the student's ability, and in extreme cases, the mentor may become the student's enemy.
-When both the teacher and the student are evil, with the student learning the ways of evil from the teacher, the student often proves his superiority by killing the teacher
+If the mentor is the jealous type, he may become resentful of the student's ability, and in extreme cases, the mentor may become the student's enemy.
+When both the teacher and the student are evil, the student often proves his superiority by killing the teacher.

 - Lyrical Nanoha:

 - Yuuno is technically Nanoha's teacher in magic.
 In practice, however, she learns everything he can teach her within three or four episodes of the original series.
 Hilariously, most people who know that he taught her but don't know him personally are unaware that this trope is in effect, resulting in him getting Mistaken for Badass.

 - In Magical Girl Lyrical Nanoha A's, Chrono defeats Liesearia and Lieselotte, his combat magic instructors, and explicitly tells them that he has become stronger than both of them.

 - In Magical Girl Lyrical Nanoha ViVid, Teana beats Nanoha herself in a mock duel using long range bombardment—with Nanoha's own Starlight Breaker, no less! note